stfc/StylES/README.md

 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.a) cmake -S . -B build_release -DBOUT_BUILD_EXAMPLES=ON
 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.b) cmake --build /path_to_BOUT/BOUT-dev/build_release -j 16
 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.c) cmake --build build_release --target hasegawa-wakatani
-- 2) download the 256x256 weights from the link above and save in a folder **/StylES/checkpoints/**
+- 2) download the 1024x1024 weights from the link above and save in a folder **/StylES/checkpoints/**
 - 3) generate the restart point using *python create_restart.py* in the **/StylES/utility/** folder
-- 4) run the hasegawa-wakatani test case in the folder **/BOUT-dev/build_release/examples/hasegawa-wakatani/** as ./hasegawa-wakatani
+- 4) run the hasegawa-wakatani-3d test case in the folder **/BOUT-dev/build_release/examples/hasegawa-wakatani-3d/** as ./hw3d
 - 5) generate the results below using the *python convert_netCDF2png.py* from **/StylES/bout_interfaces/**

 You will obtain the following animation and plot: